John C. Campbell Folk School: Formation

 John C. Campbell, (1867–1919) was an American educator and reformer noted for his survey of social conditions in the southern Appalachia.
 He was born in Indiana and raised in Wisconsin; he studied education and theology in New England.

 At the turn of the century, the Southern Appalachian region of the United States was viewed as being in need of educational and social missions.
 Recently married to Olive Dame of Massachusetts, John undertook a fact-finding survey of social conditions in the mountains in 1908–1909.
 The Campbells outfitted a wagon as a traveling home and studied mountain life from Georgia to West Virginia.

 While John interviewed farmers about their agricultural practices, Olive collected Appalachian ballads and studied the handicrafts of the mountain people.
 Both were hopeful that the quality of life could be improved by education, and in turn, wanted to preserve and share with the rest of the world the crafts, techniques and tools that the people of the area used in everyday life.

-The Folkehøjskole (folk high school) had long been a force in the rural life of Denmark.
+The Folkehøjskole had long been a force in the rural life of Denmark.
 These schools for life helped transform the Danish countryside into a vibrant, creative force.
 The Campbells talked of establishing such a school in the rural southern United States as an alternative to the higher-education facilities that drew young people away from the family farm.

 Several locations were under consideration for the experimental school.
 On an exploratory trip, Miss Butler discussed the idea with Fred O. Scroggs, Brasstown's local storekeeper, saying that she would be back in a few weeks to determine if area residents had any interest in the idea.
 When she returned, it was to a meeting of over 200 people at the local church.
-The people of far west North Carolina enthusiastically pledged labor, building materials and other support.
+The people of far west North Carolina enthusiastically pledged labor, land, building materials and other support.